The Thirty Nine Steps (1978 film): Plot

 Hannay reluctantly gives Scudder shelter in his flat, despite his initial distrust of him.
-In the morning, Hannay leaves to purchase a train ticket to his family hometown, the village of Strathallan in Scotland, while Scudder remains at work on his notes in the flat.
-When the Prussian agents attempt to enter the flat, Scudder flees down the fire escape but he is spotted.
-Posting a package containing his secret notebook in a pillar box, Scudder flees to St Pancras railway station, where he knows Hannay will be, to give him a second black book.
+In the morning, Hannay leaves to purchase a train ticket to his family hometown, the village of Strathallan north in Scotland, while Scudder remains at work on his notes in the flat.
+When the Prussian agents attempt to enter the flat, Scudder flees down the fire escape but he is spotted posting a package containing his secret notebook in a pillar box.
+Scudder flees to the St Pancras railway station, where he knows Hannay will be, to give him a second black book.